 - Read IPL issue briefers on policies we touched on during our annual May visit to PA legislators’ offices on Capitol Hill.
 This year we met with both Senators’ offices, and 13 of 18 Representatives (with scheduled phone calls later in the week with two more.
 The cyclists, Alison, and Cricket were busy.)

 - We would like to offer an Interfaith Moral Climate Advocacy workshop in your neck of Penn’s woods!
-SAVE THE DATE for the next workshop: 4/1 (no joke!) in State College.
-Check out the announcement of the most recent workshop (December 4) to learn a bit more, scroll on below the line for some quotes from participants, and contact us.
+Register now for the next workshop: 4/1 (no joke!) in State College.
+Scroll on below the line for some quotes from participants.

 PA IPL supports our members on the local, state, and national level as they advocate for policies and legislation that will increase energy efficiency and reduce our contribution to climate change.
 Our unique message is to focus attention on the moral implications of climate change.